sandcat-enjoyer/KATIA-DOWNGRADE-TOOL/README.md

 USB Type-A port and Lightning cable.
 USB Type-C ports will **NOT** work with this script.
 If you're using a Mac that only has a USB-C port (such as 12" MacBooks, and late Intel MacBook Airs) a dongle/dock with a USB-A port should work just fine with a standard USB-A to Lightning cable.

 Working iDevice: The script has to backup `apticket.der`, `sep-firmware.img4`, `Baseband`, and `keybags` from your device before you can downgrade to an older iOS version.

-## Support

-We now have a [Discord server](https://discord.gg/WQWDBBYJTb) where you can get help with this project.

-If, for whatever reason, that invite link does not work, please contact [wilm271](https://t.me/wilm271) on Telegram.

-The Discord server is strictly for Semaphorin support only.
-Please don't bring personal issues into our server.

 ## Setup.app bypass